 - Documents

 - Tasks

-- · Tracker artifacts
+- Tracker artifacts

 - Discussion forum topics

 - Files in a release

 - 1. Go to the folder containing the item or items that you want to begin monitoring.

 - 2. Select the item or items that you want to begin monitoring.

-- 3. Click the Monitor down arrow, then choose Monitor Selected.

 You are now monitoring all selected items.
 The icon is displayed in the item list view and the monitored items appear in the monitored items list on your personal Monitoring page.